Alfred Dolge

-Alfred Dolge (December 22, 1848 – January 5, 1922) was a German-born industrialist, inventor, and author of two books.
+Alfred Dolge (December 22, 1848 – January 5, 1922) was a German-born industrialist, inventor, and author.

 Originally an importer and manufacturer of piano materials he later founded his own factory, manufacturing felt products at Brockett's Bridge, Fulton County, New York, which in 1887 was renamed to Dolgeville.

 Biography

 Alfred Dolge was born December 22, 1848, in Chemnitz, Saxony.
 He attended public school in Leipzig until he was 17 when he entered his father's business, the A. Dolge and Co., Piano Manufacturers, as an apprentice.
 He pursued high school studies in a night school conducted by the Free Masons in Leipzig and received his diploma from them.
 He first came to the United States in 1865, when he was 17.
 He remained permanently in 1868 and worked in piano making and importing in New York City.

 In 1874 Dolge went to Brockett's Bridge, Fulton County, New York, prospecting for spruce wood to be used for piano sounding boards.